1874-The First Year of the HSR

 Due to the poor roads in Hamilton at the time, many people would use the rails of the HSR to make it easier for their wagons to travel around the city.
 Citizens were free to do so, provided that their wagons did not block the HSR horse cars.
 Obstruction of the street railway would become a repeated charge listed in the Hamilton Spectator’s Police court column, as people were charged with blocking the tracks.
 The standard fine was about $2 (Around $50 in today's money).

 Replica of the HSR's 1874 timetable

-As previously mentioned, in July of 1874 the HSR had 10 cars.
-Based on the above timetable, the HSR ran four cars on the eastern branch, three cars on the western branch, and a single car on the East Hamilton branch, for a total of eight cars in service, and two cars as spares or undergoing maintenance.
-Although not explicitly stated, the HSR’s fleet was probably numbered 1-10.
+As previously mentioned, in July of 1874 the HSR had eight cars.
+Based on the above timetable, the HSR ran four cars on the eastern branch, three cars on the western branch, and a single car on the East Hamilton branch.
+The HSR’s fleet was numbered 1-10, but HSR #7 & #9 had not yet been delivered.
 The number of available cars would change in the coming weeks.
-On August 6th, the HSR suffered its first serious incident when the front axle of car #5 (a green car) snapped at the Mary St switch on King.
+On August 6th, the HSR suffered its first serious incident when the front axle of HSR #5 (a green car) snapped at the Mary St switch on King.
 The car was moved to the workshop for repairs ‘with some difficulty’.
-A week later on August 13th, three new cars were delivered to the HSR by the G.W.R.
+A week later on August 12th, HSR #7 & #9 finally arived in Hamilton, delivered by the G.W.R.
 These cars were very similar to the existing cars, and were placed into service the next day.
-Although numbers are not given, it is most likely that these new cars became HSR 11-13.

 HSR 1, on King St West between MacNab & Park about 1875 (now the site of the Ellen Fairclough Building).
 The text above the windows reads ‘G.W.RY STA.
 (Great Western Railway Station) & KING ST. WEST' identifying this as a red car.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)